microsoft/industry/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Microsoft Sponsorship

+The Industry Reference Architecture project was created by the **Microsoft Customer Architecture Team (CAT)** in partnership with several Microsoft engineering teams who continue to actively sponsor the sustained evolution of the project through the creation of additional reference implementations for common industry scenarios.